Black hole: Active galactic nucleus

-Astronomers use the term "active galaxy" to describe galaxies with unusual characteristics, such as unusual spectral line emission and very strong radio emission.
-Theoretical and observational studies have shown that the high levels of activity in the centers of these galaxies, regions called active galactic nuclei (AGN), may be explained by the presence of supermassive black holes, which can be millions of times more massive than stellar ones.
-The models of these AGN consist of a central black hole that may be millions or billions of times more massive than the Sun; a disk of interstellar gas and dust called an accretion disk; and two jets perpendicular to the accretion disk.
+Astronomers use the term active galaxy to describe galaxies with unusual characteristics, such as unusual spectral line emission and very strong radio emission.
+Theoretical and observational studies have shown that the high levels of activity in the centres of these galaxies, regions called active galactic nuclei (AGN), may be explained by accretion onto supermassive black holes.
+These AGN consist of a central black hole that may be millions or billions of times more massive than the Sun, a disk of interstellar gas and dust called an accretion disk, and two jets perpendicular to the accretion disk.

+The black holes in quiescent galaxies accrete matter more slowly or radiate less efficiently.

 Although supermassive black holes are expected to be found in most AGN, only some galaxies' nuclei have been more carefully studied in attempts to both identify and measure the actual masses of the central supermassive black hole candidates.
-Some of the most notable galaxies with supermassive black hole candidates include the Andromeda Galaxy, M32, M87, NGC 3115, NGC 3377, NGC 4258, NGC 4889, NGC 1277, OJ 287, APM 08279+5255 and the Sombrero Galaxy.
+Some of the most notable galaxies with supermassive black hole candidates include the Andromeda Galaxy, Messier 32, Messier 87, the Sombrero Galaxy, and the Milky Way itself.

-It is now widely accepted that the centre of nearly every galaxy, not just active ones, contains a supermassive black hole.
-The close observational correlation between the mass of this hole and the velocity dispersion of the host galaxy's bulge, known as the M–sigma relation, strongly suggests a connection between the formation of the black hole and that of the galaxy itself.

 Microlensing

-Another way the black hole nature of an object may be tested is through observation of effects caused by a strong gravitational field in their vicinity.
-One such effect is gravitational lensing: The deformation of spacetime around a massive object causes light rays to be deflected, such as light passing through an optic lens.
-Observations have been made of weak gravitational lensing, in which light rays are deflected by only a few arcseconds.
-Microlensing occurs when the sources are unresolved and the observer sees a small brightening.
-The turn of the millennium saw the first 3 candidate detections of black holes in this way, and in January 2022, astronomers reported the first confirmed detection of a microlensing event from an isolated black hole.

-Another possibility for observing gravitational lensing by a black hole would be to observe stars orbiting the black hole.
-There are several candidates for such an observation in orbit around Sagittarius A*.
+The intense gravitational field of a foreground black hole acts like a powerful lens, distorting and brightening the image of a background star.

+Black holes can be detected by gravitational lensing: the deflection of light rays by the deformation of spacetime around a massive object.
+A distant star behind a source of gravity may produce multiple images of that star but if the images cannot be resolved, the phenomenon is called microlensing.
+In microlensing, astronomers see the star magnified by an amount which changes as the source star, lens, and observer move.
+Astronomers must monitor the star image over a few years and match its light curve to models of the gravitational effect.
+As a tool for astrophysics, microlensing is uniquely sensitive to dark objects like isolated black holes not paired in a binary object.
+However comparison of the predicted light curve to observations yields multiple indistinguishable solutions, requiring expensive follow-up measurements to select and confirm candidate black holes.
+Over 10,000 microlensing events yielded 23 black hole candidates but only one object has been confirmed as an isolated black hole using additional measurements from the Hubble Space Telescope.